Home

 The 1990s were a busy decade for Dell.

 With the advances in the internet happening at this time, Dell was poised to take advantage of a new market.
 Dell’s website took off throughout the second half of the 1990s.
-Although their attempts to break into the retail sector were unsuccessful, the Internet would prove to be Dell’s ticket to further success.
-Dell’s direct-to-consumer model could shine with the internet, since computers could be bought and paid for online.
+Although their attempts to enter the retail sector were unsuccessful, the Internet would prove Dell’s ticket to further success.
+Dell’s direct-to-consumer model could shine with the internet since computers could be bought and paid for online.

 Exterior of Dell Inc. building, a US-based computer tech company